bd-spl/wee-most/README.md

 My wish would be to have a script for Mattermost as good as [wee-slack](https://github.com/wee-slack/wee-slack) is for Slack.
 I was a very happy user of it in a previous job.
 As such I have been drawing a lot of inspiration from its code and features.

+## Requirements

+The script is currently only tested:
+- against server running latest Mattermost stable version
+- on latest WeeChat stable version on Linux

 ## Installation